jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 NEPHREKH unit (excluding VEHICLE or MONSTER units) from your army.
 That unit gains the **Dimensional Translocation** special rule.
   - **\[Stratagem] Event Horizon Shift (2CP):** Use this Stratagem after a NEPREKH CORE unit Translocates using its **Translocation Beams** ability.
-That unit becomes unexhausted and can perform actions normally in the subsequent phases (even if it Disengaged in this way).
+That unit becomes unexhausted and can perform actions normally in the subsequent phases, as if it hadn't Disengaged, even if it had.
 This is a Command Effect.
   - **\[Relic] Name:** ? (maybe: solar staff)
   - **\[Warlord Trait] Hyperlight Drifter:** This unit WARLORD gains the **Dimensional Translocation** special rule.
 If it is set up on the battlefield using that rule, its Exhaustion rolls passes automatically.
 If it is set up together